ISAAC H. CLOTHIER PROFESSOR OF HISTORY AND INTERNATIONAL RELATIONS

 500 College Avenue

 EXPLORE A COLLECTION OF SOVIET POSTERS FROM THE 1920s AND 1930s

 WANT TO HEAR A FUN SONG ABOUT RASPUTIN, RUSSIA'S GREATEST LOVE MACHINE?

 WANT TO SEE A VIDEO OF BONEY-M PERFORMING THE SONG?

-FOR MY MUSEUM EXHIBITION ON BIROBIDZHAN WATCH A RECENT TELEVISION REPORT (FEBRUARY 2009) ABOUT BIROBIDZHAN?
-COURSES AND SYLLABI Angels
+EXPLORE MY MUSEUM EXHIBITION ON BIROBIDZHAN COURSES AND SYLLABI Angels

 of Death: Russia under Lenin and Stalin(First-Year Seminar)--History 1Q Modern

 Europe, 1789-1919: The Age of Revolution and Counterrevolution Modern

 Europe, 1890 to the Present: The Age of Democracy and Dictatorship--History 3B Living with Total War, Europe 1914-1921--History 27 Jewish Nationalisms and Identities--History 32